 Imagine Good Trouble, Not Bad

-Mimi Jones, born Mamie Ford, was the thirteenth of fourteen children born to her parents in rural Georgia.
-She worked on the farm until her mother took a job in a nearby town.
+Mimi Jones, born Mamie Ford, was the thirteenth of fourteen children born to her parents in rural Georgia in 1947.
+She worked on the family farm until her mother took a job in a nearby town.
 She and her sister moved to town with their mother.
 There she was influenced by her family’s minister to embrace the Civil Rights Movement and the concept of nonviolent resistance.

 The photo seen here of the manager pouring acid into the pool was on the cover page of the Washington Post and New York Times.
 The publicity sparked an uproar, gaining national and international attention and catalyzing the Senate’s passage of the stalled Civil Rights Act within 24 hours.

 Representative John Lewis is famous for his call to citizens to “get in good trouble, necessary trouble.”
 Mimi Jones certainly was a role model for getting into good trouble.
 Some of her good trouble was teaching Black citizens to read so they could pass literacy tests and vote.
 She was arrested often.
 She was threatened often.
 Bombs were tossed into the windows of a meeting where she and others were planning to get into good trouble.
 Mimi, who passed away this past summer, once remarked, “I’m often asked, ‘How could you have so much courage?’
 Courage for me is not the absence of fear, but what you do in the face of fear.”

 What separates good trouble from actions such as the storming of the U.S. Capitol on January 6, 2021?